top of page

 Example: Powering Electronics and Appliances from Your Car with an Inverter

 Inverters that interface with your car batteries convert DC to AC Power and are relatively inexpensive.
-They will only support items that can be powered through a 3-pronged plug so they can't power items like an oven or built-in microwave and they will provide limited power for a limited amount of time.
-See the Home Backup Power Systems pdf for more information.
+They will only support items that can be powered through a 3-pronged plug so they can't power items like an oven or built-in microwave and cannot be connected to a circuit breaker panel or power a device without a standard plug.

 See Video using a car to power home appliances.